Phyllis Baker Hammond

-Phyllis Baker Hammond (April 13, 1930 – October 23, 2024) was an American sculptor, artist, designer, and educator.
+Phyllis Baker Hammond (born Mary Phyllis Baker; April 13, 1930 – October 23, 2024) was an American sculptor, artist, designer, and educator.

 Early life and education

-Phyllis Baker Hammond was born Mary Phyllis Baker in Elizabeth, New Jersey, on April 13, 1930, to John Willis Baker and Margaret McElarney.
-She grew up in Melrose, Massachusetts.
-At the age of 8, Hammond set out on a solo trip to the Museum of Fine Arts, Boston, to sketch Greek and Roman sculptures.
+Phyllis Baker Hammond was born in Elizabeth, New Jersey on April 13, 1930 to John Willis Baker and Margaret McElarney and grew up in Melrose, Massachusetts.
+At the age of eight, she travelled alone to the Museum of Fine Arts, Boston to sketch Greek and Roman sculptures.

-Hammond earned a Bachelor of Science in Education and a fifth-year graduate certificate from the School of the Museum of Fine Arts at Tufts University.
-In 1960, she received a traveling scholarship from the trustees of the Boston Museum.
+Hammond attended the School of the Museum of Fine Arts at Tufts University, where she earned her BA and an MFA degree.
+Later, she earned a BS in Education from Tufts University.
+In 1960, she received a traveling scholarship from the trustees of the Museum of Fine Arts.

-Hammond became the first American woman to study at Kyoto City College of Fine Arts in Japan.
-She received the Clarissa Bartlett Traveling Scholarship, which enabled her to continue her studies in Japan.
-From 1960 to 1962 she attended the Haystack Mountain School.
+Hammond became the first American woman to study at Kyoto City College of Fine Arts in Japan, supported by the Clarissa Bartlett Traveling Scholarship.
+From 1960 to 1962, she attended the Haystack Mountain School.

 Artistic career and mediums

 Hammond's early work focused on ceramics and clay sculpture.

-In her later years, she transitioned to creating sculptures in aluminum and developing a process that began with spontaneous doodles, which were then digitized, cut by waterjet machines, and refined through hammering and powder coating.
+In her later years, she transitioned to creating sculptures with aluminium and developed a process that began with spontaneous doodles, which were then digitized, cut by water jet machines, and refined through hammering and powder coating.

 Public art commissions

 Hammond designed the William Shakespeare Award for Classical Theatre ("The Will Award"), a 14-inch cast bronze piece honoring Shakespeare and his work.

-Other major commissions included works for the Connecticut Commission for the Arts, American Savings Bank corporate headquarters in White Plains, New York, Guest Quarters Hotel in Bethesda, Maryland, and Connecticut State University.
-Hammond’s sculpture Maze I (2011) was commissioned for and displayed at the Pratt Institute Sculpture Park.
-Her monumental installation "Beyond the Edge," featuring five large-scale works, was displayed in Dag Hammarskjold Plaza near the United Nations in 2017.
+Her other commissions included works for the Connecticut Commission for the Arts, American Savings Bank's corporate headquarters in White Plains, New York, Guest Quarters Hotel in Bethesda, Maryland and Connecticut State University.
+Her sculpture Maze I (2011) was commissioned for the Pratt Institute Sculpture Park.
+In 2017, her installation Beyond the Edge, a series of five large-scale works, was displayed in Dag Hammarskjold Plaza near the United Nations in New York City.

 Personal life

-Hammond was divorced at 24 and later married Aldo Perotto, a professor at the Albert Einstein College of Medicine, in 1985.
+Hammond divorced at age 24, and in 1985, married Aldo Perotto, a professor at the Albert Einstein College of Medicine.
 She had two daughters.

 Exhibition history and recognition

-Hammond's work was showcased in over 30 group exhibitions and numerous solo shows throughout her career.
-Her solo exhibitions included shows at the Pindar Gallery and 112 Greene Street Gallery in SoHo, Howard Wise on West 57th Street, Hudson River Gallery, Osilas Gallery in Bronxville, Westlake Gallery in White Plains, and the Noyes Museum, which featured a retrospective of her work.
+Hammond's work has been shown in over 30 group exhibitions and numerous solo shows.
+Her solo exhibitions included shows at the Pindar Gallery and 112 Greene Street Gallery in SoHo, Howard Wise Gallery on West 57th Street, Hudson River Gallery, Osilas Gallery in Bronxville, Westlake Gallery in White Plains, and the Noyes Museum, which featured a retrospective of her work.
 Her international exhibitions included shows in Japan and Switzerland.
-In 2023, a retrospective titled "Take Flight" was held at J. Mackey Gallery in East Hampton.
+In 2023, a retrospective of her work titled "Take Flight" was held at J. Mackey Gallery in East Hampton.